Cray-HPE/docs-sat/portal/developer-portal/install/Run_SAT_Setrev_to_Set_System_Information.md

 ## Run sat setrev to Set System Information

+**NOTE:** This procedure is only required after initially installing SAT.
+It is not required after upgrading SAT.

 ### Prerequisites

 - S3 credentials have been generated.
 See [Generate SAT S3 Credentials](#generate-sat-s3-credentials).